sepro/LSTrAP/README.md

 Steps in bold are submitted to a cluster.
 Optional steps can be enabled by adding the flag *&#8209;&#8209;enable&#8209;interpro* and/or
 *&#8209;&#8209;enable&#8209;orthology*.

-## Preparation

-LSTrAP is designed to run on an [Oracle Grid Engine](https://www.oracle.com/sun/index.html) computer cluster system and requires all external tools to be installed on the compute nodes.
-The "module load" system is supported.
-A comprehensive list of all tools necessary can be found  [here](docs/preparation.md).
-Instructions to run LSTrAP on other systems are provided below.

 ## Installation
+Before installing make sure your system meets all requirements.
+A detailed list of supported systems and required software can be found [here](docs/preparation.md).

 Use git to obtain a copy of the LSTrAP code